copyrite/LwotcMinimalText/XComGame.md

 Once per turn, gain an movement action after firing a standard shot with your primary weapon at a flanked target.

 ## Rescue Protocol
-Use your GREMLIN to give +15 Dodge, +5 Mobility and a movement action to an ally with no remaining actions.
+Use your GREMLIN to give +15 dodge, +5 mobility and a movement action to an ally with no remaining actions.
 * Not usable on units that are Concealed, Suppressing or on Overwatch.
 * A unit cannot be the target of both Command and Rescue Protocol on the same turn.
 * {% AP1 NTE %}